 We still have bits to do but the major work was done, and all on a shoestring budget I would like to add!

-Keep your eyes open for Part 2 and see what is next for our little caravan.
+NOW READ Caravan Renovation Part 2 to see what was next for our little caravan.
 Also any name suggestions… we can’t decide on a name!!